SPD-RCR/homework01-refactoring/ReadMe.md

 Added Span tag for the screen readers to know the div class="hero" is an image of a "Digital Marketing Meeting".

-I still need to write more listing everyting I changed...
+I still need to write more listing everyting I changed... more extra text for GitHub will to refresh my repo